jgrdlgrd/lib_ibas/README.md

 ## What does IBAS stand for?
 Don't ask me.
 It's kind of Russian state secret.
+>As a sidenote: "zaibas" means "lightning" in Lithuanian.

 ## Tech details
 * Tested with GCC 5.4.0 on Cygwin